DenzelEchev/DenzelEchev/README.md

-- 👋 Hi, I’m @DenzelEchev
+- 👋 Hi, I’m @DenzelEchev a Full Stack Web Developer
-- 👀 I’m interested in ...
-Anime, Games, Becoming a Web Dev
+- 👀 I’m driven by discorvery, as well as anime, games (digital and table top), and most of all MUSIC
-- 🌱 I’m currently learning ...LOTS!!
-JS, React, HTML, Node etc.
+- 🌱 I’m currently enrolled Leon Noel's 100Devs code bootcamp
-- 💞️ I’m looking to collaborate on ...Anime or Gaming project soon
+- 💞️ I’m looking to collaborate on ...Anime or Gaming project soon, also something to do with music in the future
-- 📫 How to reach me ...https://twitter.com/WolfenWZRD
+- 📫 How to reach me ...https://twitter.com/WolfenWZRD, denzel.echevarria@gmail.com

 <!---
 DenzelEchev/DenzelEchev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.